-Operating leases are included in operating lease right-of-use (ROU) assets and operating lease liabilities on the accompanying balance sheets.
+Operating leases are included in operating lease right-of-use (ROU) assets and operating lease liabilities on the accompanying statements of financial position.
 ROU assets represent the Organization's right to use an underlying asset for the lease term and lease liabilities represent the Organization's obligation to make lease payments arising from the lease.